Teen Religious Education

 Curriculum

 Our Teen Religious Education program is built on a strong, flexible foundation that empowers both students and Catechists.
-The core of our curriculum is Decision Point by Dynamic Catholic, a highly engaging, student-centered program designed to meet teens where they are and challenge them to grow in their faith.
+The core of our curriculum is Purpose by Lifeteen, a highly engaging, student-centered program designed to meet teens where they are and challenge them to grow in their faith, including games, and in depth discussions.

-To enrich our Confirmation preparation, we also incorporate resources from LifeTeen’s Purpose Confirmation program and Our Sunday Visitor’s Faith Fusion.
+To enrich our Confirmation preparation, we also incorporate resources from Ascension press, including their Bible Timeline program for Teens and the Foundations of Faith Catechism study.
 These trusted resources ensure that our Catechists have the tools they need to reach students in a variety of ways and allow each Small Group to thrive according to its unique dynamic.

 Format

-• Every 3rd Saturday from October-April.
+- Every 3rd Saturday from October-April.
 Each student must attend a minimum of 5 Service Saturdays.
-Either 9AM-12PM or 12PM-3PM.
+Two opportunities each Service Saturday: 9AM-12PM or 12PM-3PM.

-• We will host two 8 week bible studies that meet on Friday night from 6PM-7:30PM.
+- We plan to host two 8 week bible studies that meet on Friday night from 6PM-7:30PM.

 Beyond the Classroom